The cost of downtime: IT outages, brownouts & your bottom line

 In a recent survey, 46% of Brits said they’d ditch retailers altogether if their apps crashed on Black Friday.
 It's no wonder 70% of retail marketers reported concerns about downtime during the holiday season.

-Let’s put some of these percentages into concrete terms for an enterprise-level retail site.
+Let’s put some of these downtime statistics into concrete terms for an enterprise-level retail site.

 Say you’re a large retail site running a Black Friday sale.
 You have 1,000 visitors per minute, an average order value of $20, and a 10% conversion rate.
 This would give you an hourly visitor count of 60,000, and an hourly revenue stream of $120,000 during the sale.
 To keep things simple, let’s say your site crashes for exactly one hour.
 That means:

 - 36,000 customers (60%) who are unlikely to return to your site